-We like to engage with the public in as many ways as possible with a Microworld.
-This may include us giving talks and demos and hosting drop-in programming activities.
-We encourage open play and experimentation in these spaces.
-Sometimes we include structured creative coding workshops with the emphasis on creating new species to add into the mix.
+We like to engage with the public in as many ways as possible.
+This may include giving talks, demos and hosting drop-in activities.
+Sometimes we include structured creative coding workshops to create Superorganism artworks to add into the mix.

 Artificial Life : we use computer programs to explore biological systems – not life as it is but “life as it could be”.

 Digital Ecosystems : what happens when two interactive art works look at each other?
 Or a roomful?
 If one part of a system dies then what replaces it?
 How does an exhibition change over time?
 How can digital art surprise us?

 Biophilia : our Microworlds encourage empathy for natural systems.
 Audiences are inspired to contemplate the interlocking processes.
 How does being in nature change us?
 Can being in digital nature inspire the same feelings?

 - Microworld Millersville Eckert Art Gallery, Pennsylvania, Jan-Mar 2020

 - Microworld Ithra The King Abdulaziz Center for World Culture, Dhahran, Oct 2019-Jan 2020